ErikPDev/AdvanceDeaths/README.md

 After that reboot/start your server up, all configurations are now editable at the config.yml located at plugin_data/AdvanceDeaths.
 If you own a sql server the set the parameters in the config.yml

+# What's new?
+- [x] Kill/Death Money
+- [x] Automatic Configuration Updater
+- [x] Added a command to see other player stats (/ads OR /advancedeaths)
+- [x] Fixed bugs
+- [x] Added GenericExplosion and failsafe to prevent crashing.
+- [x] KDR added to Scoreboard
+- [x] Pure Entities Support

 # Bug Report
 Found a bug?
 - Head to [Issues](https://github.com/ErikPDev/AdvanceDeaths/issues)